Scotford Upgrader

-The Shell Scotford Upgrader is an oilsand upgrader, a facility which processes crude bitumen (extra-heavy crude oil) from oil sands into a wide range of synthetic crude oils.
+The Shell Scotford Upgrader is an oilsand upgrader, a facility which processes crude bitumen from oil sands into a wide range of synthetic crude oils.
 The upgrader is owned by Athabasca Oil Sands Project (AOSP), a joint venture of Shell Canada Energy (60%), Marathon Oil Sands L.P.
 (20%) and Chevron Canada Limited (20%).
 The facility is located in the industrial development of Scotford, just to the northeast of Fort Saskatchewan, Alberta in the Edmonton Capital Region.

 Site

 The Scotford Upgrader is a part of a larger site known as Shell Scotford located 40 km northeast of Edmonton, Alberta.
 Shell Scotford comprises three operating units: the Upgrader, a Refinery, and a Chemical plant.
 The Scotford Cogeneration Plant is also located on the site.
 Currently, work is being done on the first Upgrader expansion.
 In 1984, Shell opened both the Refinery and Chemical plant on the Scotford site.
 As one of North America's most modern and efficient refineries, the Scotford Refinery was the first to exclusively process synthetic crude oil from Alberta’s oil sands.
 Benzene that is produced during the refining process is sent to the adjacent Chemical plant and is used in the production of Styrene Monomer, a chemical needed to make many of the hard plastics people use daily.
-In 2000, a glycols plant was opened at Scotford Chemicals.
+In 2000, a glycol plant was opened at Scotford Chemicals.
 Much of the output of the Scotford Upgrader is sold to the Scotford Refinery.
 Both light and heavy crudes are also sold to Shell's Sarnia Refinery in Ontario.
-The rest of the synthetic crude is sold to the general marketplace.
+The rest of the synthetic crude is sold to the general marketplace and shipped by pipeline.